Toward Butler's conjecture: Introduction

 \subsection{Organization}

 This paper is organized as follows.
-We start with some preliminaries in Section~\ref{Sec: preliminaries}.
+We begin with some preliminaries in Section~\ref{Sec: preliminaries}.
 In Section~\ref{Sec: generalization of Macdonald}, we define a generalization of the modified Macdonald polynomials indexed by general shapes and statistics, called a filled diagram.
-In Section~\ref{Sec: Butler permutations, main Lemmas}, we introduce and prove the column exchange rule, which plays a central role in our paper.
-We also define Butler permutations and prove an $F$-expansion formula for two column diagram case (Proposition~\ref{lem: main LLT lemma}).
+In Section~\ref{Sec: Butler permutations, main Lemmas}, we introduce and prove the column exchange rule, which plays a central role in our work.
+We also define Butler permutations and prove an $F$-expansion formula for the two-column diagram case (Proposition~\ref{lem: main LLT lemma}).
 Section~\ref{Sec: proof of main theorem} contains a proof of Theorem~\ref{thm: first main, F-expansion}.
-In Section~\ref{Sec: Proof of Schur positivities}, we provide some backgrounds for LLT polynomials and their connection to the modified Macdonald polynomials.
+In Section~\ref{Sec: Proof of Schur positivities}, we provide background on LLT polynomials and their connection to the modified Macdonald polynomials.
 Then, using several LLT equivalences, we prove Theorem~\ref{thm: second main, s-positivities}.
 In Section~\ref{Sec: Schur expansions of Macdonald polynomials}, we discuss two combinatorial formulas, which are consistent with Butler's conjecture.
-In the last section, we leave some future questions.
+In the final section, we pose some open questions for future research.